openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 *   Third-party installers, which you interact with from a command prompt by downloading files (for example, with `wget`, `curl`, or `git`).
     These may provide you with a something ready to install, complete with binaries and installation scripts.
-    Alternatively, they may only include source code and build scripts, so you must compile them yourself.
+    Alternatively, they may only include source code and build scripts which you have to compile yourself.

 *   _Flatpak_ is a delivery tool for containerized desktop application.
     It provides apps packaged up with all their dependencies.